David Worthen has a story to tell.

 It’s not difficult to convince businesses and individual residents about the value of clean energy, especially when they see benefits first-hand," says Bruce Clendenning, climate and energy policy manager for the Conservancy in New Hampshire.
 "Their combined voices are important for the more difficult task: convincing policy makers.
 If we are talking about getting policies changed, we need businesses and municipal leaders, but we also need regular people to say, ‘You know, it works for me, too.’”

 “We are committed to bringing the governor a set of policy recommendations that will advance clean energy and reduce emissions—all with a positive economic impact,” concludes Jim.
 “We know that by working together, we can show that modern energy policies will strengthen New Hampshire’s economy, reduce our reliance on fossil fuels, and create a model for bipartisan solutions.
 All of us—from homeowners to the largest manufacturers—should have the opportunity to make the clean energy choices that are right for them.”

 Get energized yourself!
-Assess your own carbon footprint with our Carbon Calculator, check out the New Hampshire's Energy Future is Now YouTube channel, and learn more about our state's clean energy future.
+Assess your own carbon footprint with our Carbon Calculator and check out the New Hampshire's Energy Future is Now YouTube channel.